Sarah Weddington

 Sarah Catherine Ragle Weddington (February 5, 1945 – December 26, 2021) was an American attorney, law professor, advocate for women's rights and reproductive health, and member of the Texas House of Representatives.
 She was best known for representing "Jane Roe" (real name Norma McCorvey) in the landmark Roe v.
 Wade case before the United States Supreme Court.
-She also was the first woman General Counsel for the US Department of Agriculture.
+She also was the first female General Counsel for the US Department of Agriculture.

 Early life and education

 Sarah Ragle was born on February 5, 1945, in Abilene, Texas, to Lena Catherine and Herbert Doyle Ragle, a Methodist minister.
 As a child, she was drum major of her junior high band, president of the Methodist youth fellowship at her church, played the organ, sang in the church choir, and rode horses.

 Weddington graduated from high school two years early and then graduated with a bachelor's degree in English from McMurry University in Abilene.
 She was a member of Sigma Kappa sorority.
-In 1964, she entered the University of Texas Law School. partly motivated after the dean at McMurry College, told her "No woman from this college has ever gone to law school.
+In 1964, she entered the University of Texas Law School, partly motivated after the dean at McMurry College told her "No woman from this college has ever gone to law school.
 It would be too tough".
 She was one of only five women in her law school class of 120.
-In 1967, during her third year of law school, Weddington became pregnant by Ron Weddington and travelled to Mexico for an illegal abortion, a fact she didn't reveal until 1992.
+In 1967, during her third year of law school, Weddington became pregnant by Ron Weddington and travelled to Mexico for an illegal abortion, a fact she did not reveal until 1992.
 She received her J.D. that same year, graduating in the top quarter of her class.